 So many smartphone companies have been launching smartphones with little or no edges, and also some with minimum holes, stopgap and physical buttons.
-Meizu has surpassed that by announcing the launch of a new smartphone from the company, and was named “Zero.”
+Meizu has surpassed that by announcing the launch of a new smartphone from the company – it is the first smartphone without holes or buttons – and is named “Zero.”

 A Smartphone Without Holes?

 While it has no ports and grilles, the Meizu Zero still has 2 pinholes – one is for hard resets and the other is a microphone hole.
 So, is this claim baseless.
 Not exactly.
 Bezel-less phones do have tiny bezels.
 So, a smartphone with two pinholes must count as holeless.

 Though, there are neither Buttons nor Ports in the Meizu Zero, but it does have edges.
 It also has 18-Watt Wireless Charging (this is the fastest wireless charging till date) and this is the first smartphone to have no charging port.
 The Meizu Zero is a natural progression for smartphones, as OEMs have been trying to get rid of Ports and Buttons for quite a long time.

 First Smartphone Without Buttons

 There are no physical buttons anywhere in the Meizu Zero.
 Home and back keys have been left out in almost every recent smartphones and have been replaced by software UIs, but this phone is unique in a way that it doesn’t even have volume keys or a power button.
 Touch capacitive panels with haptic feedback were used in place of the keys which were meant to be physical, this is actually similar to the HTC U12+.